 This method differs from the rest because you’re starting out with your bottom line already in place: You do not want pineapple on your pizza, plain and simple.

 If both parties in a positional negotiation refuse to budge, it’s easy to see why this is often viewed as one of the least productive methods of negotiation.
 With that in mind, positional negotiation can be a useful last resort when you’re truly drawing a line in the sand and ready to walk away.

-While these five methods of negotiation are the most common, they aren’t necessarily the most effective.
+While these four methods of negotiation are the most common, they aren’t necessarily the most effective.
 This is where principled negotiation comes in.